 3 The Superannuation and Family Benefits Act 1938 was repealed by the State Superannuation Act 2000 s.
 39 but its provisions continue to apply to and in relation to certain schemes because of the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 26.

-Extract from www.slp.wa.gov.au, see that website for further information
+Version 05-f0-02 As at Extract from www.slp.wa.gov.au, see that website for further information